azagniotov/stubby4j/DOCKERHUB.md

 A highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL etc.) over HTTP(s) protocol, in both containerized (i.e.: Docker) and non-containerized environments.
 It is an actual HTTP server (`stubby4j` uses embedded Jetty) that allows stubbing of external systems with ease for integration, contract, edge case, failure modes & behavior testing.

-# Some of the `stubby4j` key features
+### Some of the `stubby4j` key features
 ```
 * Stub out external services in a Docker based micro-service architecture
 * Avoid negative productivity impact when an API you depend on doesn't exist or isn't complete
 * Simulate edge cases and/or failure modes that the real API won't reliably produce
 * Fault injection, where after X good responses on the same URI you get a bad one
 ```
-... and more!
+... and much more!
 Please refer to https://github.com/azagniotov/stubby4j for more information about the features and capabilities.

 # How to use this image